Neuroscience common infrastructure

 - To estimate the remaining lifetime and future service needs

 - To educate adequately all users of the common equipment and labs

 - To analyze the future needs and wishes for common research/education activities at the Department.

 On the Department of Neuroscience’s internal website, there is a list of all common infrastructure.
 Some of the items included in the list are: different labs (cell culture/bacteriology/virus/isotope/darkroom), different microscopes (e.g. confocal microscope) and various equipment for molecular biological analyses.
-Members of the Department can click on the name of an instrument or lab for more information.
 The names of the contact persons are also listed on the same page.
 This list is updated every six months.
 The Executive Group of the Department evaluates the suggested future needs.

 For more information, contact Boje Persson, Supervisor at the department.